kgilmer/steb/README.md

-# STEB - Shell to Linux Bridge
+# STEB - Shell to Eclipse Bridge

 STEB allows for easy shell integration with Eclipse.
 Rather than toil with workspaces and File->Open...